What is an eCommerce Sales Funnel?

 Step 2: Select funnel type

-- For post-purchase optimization, select “Create Post-Purchase Offers”.
+For post-purchase optimization, select Create Post-Purchase Offers.

-- To build a full funnel that covers every stage, just click “Create Full Sales Funnel”.
+To build a full funnel that covers every stage, click Create Full Sales Funnel.

-Use existing page designs:
+1. Use existing page designs

 If you already have a sales page that works well for your funnel, you can simply use it.

-If the template you select includes product sections, those sections will be added to your sales page and act as product triggers.
-If you don’t want to include them, simply uncheck the “Add product from selected template to sales page” option.
+When the template you select includes product sections, those sections will be added to your sales page and act as product triggers.

-Create Blank Page:
+2. Create Blank Page

-If you want to start fresh and build a new page from the ground up, choose this option.
 You’ll begin with a blank canvas and can use GemPages’ drag-and-drop tools or templates to design a sales page suited to your product or promotion.

 At this stage, you’ll have two options: